Assessment issues

 If students are scheduled to sit an examination in a location outside of the University College Birmingham Buildings, maps are available on the UCB website and from the Examinations Unit.
 Note that students with access arrangements for examinations may sit an exam at an alternative venue.
 This will be notified to the student in advance of the examination.

 Some module assessments may use remote or virtual examination software.
-You will be advised, where this relevant, of the technical requirements, expected conduct during these exams and steps in place to ensure academic integrity.
+You will be advised of the technical requirements, expected conduct during these exams and steps put in place to ensure academic integrity.

 Student Code of Conduct for Examinations